-These redskin mashed potatoes are cooked until fork tender in the Instant Pot with loads of fresh garlic, butter and milk.
-They're the best, comfort food side dish to add to your holiday tables or serve with your favorite protein.
+These red-skinned mashed potatoes are cooked until fork-tender in the Instant Pot with loads of fresh garlic, butter and milk.
+They're the perfect side dish to add to your holiday meal or serve with your favorite protein.
 Ready in 30 minutes or less!

 - No watery mashed potatoes!
 By using the Instant Pot, the redskin potatoes are cooked under pressure using steam instead of boiling.
 This prevents the potatoes from absorbing excess water and prevents your mashed potatoes from being gummy and watery.